DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 The BaSyx DPP API operates as part of a broader environment that includes external users, services, and data sources.

-*This section provides a Black-Box perspective, showing the system's boundaries, inputs, outputs, and primary interactions without exposing internal implementation details.*
+*This section provides a Black-Box perspective, showing the system's boundaries, inputs, outputs, and primary interactions.*

 **Purpose:**
 To define what the system communicates with &ndash; *who* or *what* it depends on, and *what* depends on it.